 The C&L Inventory includes several notifications for Carbon Black classified in different hazard classes.
 Regulation (EC) No. 1272/2008, Article 41 urges registrants to come to an agreement on differing entries.
 Is the consortium about to take any actions in the scope of this Article 41?

-- As required by article 41 of the CLP Regulation, CB4REACH plans to take part in discussions with the other notifiers/registrants so that a consistent classification can be made for CB.
-ECHA plans to develop and provide a communication tool which will aid the Industry in this harmonisation process.
-CB4REACH does not plan to start the discussion of this issue with the SIEF members until ECHA publishes this tool.
+- As required by article 41 of the CLP Regulation, the members of the Consortium plan to take part in discussions with the other notifiers/registrants so that a consistent classification can be made for CB.
+ECHA plans to develop and provide a communication tool which will aid industry in this harmonisation process.
+The Consortium does not plan to start the discussion of this issue with the SIEF members until ECHA has published this tool.